 In a cold climate, bare trees won’t provide much privacy.
 Consider the view of your neighbors when you locate your spa.
 You can always build an inexpensive lattice type fence on any side you want to block out.
 A lattice fence will allow you to see out but still block you from the neighbors.

 Provide a View with Your Spa

 Think about the direction you will be facing when you’re sitting in the Spa.
-Do you have special landscaping in your yard or a spot with a nice breeze?
+Do you have visually aesthetic landscaping in your yard?
 What about the sunset?
 Consider these things when you plan your location.